 "Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.
 For I have come to 'set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law'; and 'a man's enemies will be those of his own household.' - Matthew 10:34-36

 Jeremiah spoke God's inspired, prophetic words to the future church.
 He knew the future church would be facing many of the same distressing calamities that the people of Jerusalem were facing in his day.
 He also knew that the future church leaders would compel so many into godless error, while all the while the future leaders would be assuring the flock with smooth words of their orthodox harmony with the will of God.
 To these officers and shepherds of the future church God said through His prophet:

 “Behold, I have put My words in your mouth.
 See, I have this day set you over the nations and over the kingdoms, to root out and to pull down, to destroy and to throw down, to build and to plant” - Jeremiah 1:9-10.

-This meant that God had appointed Jeremiah to proclaim the destruction, building, more destruction, and rebuilding of nations beyond Israel and throughout the times of the nations, eventually leading all the way to the Kingdom of God.
+This meant that God had appointed Jeremiah to proclaim the destruction, rebuilding, more destruction, more rebuilding of nations beyond Israel and throughout the times of the nations, eventually leading all the way to the arrival of the Kingdom of God.